haptork/easyLambda/_docs/03-hello-world.md

 {% endhighlight %}

-The rise function streams each number as a row to map. map is another higher order function or unit which is similar to functional paradighm map operation.
+The rise function streams each number as a row to map. map is another higher order function or unit which is similar to functional paradigm map operation.
 It applies the function to each row and adds the result as a new column at the end of the row.
 The first map with dump, writes the numbers and their square root in a file.
 The second map prints (number, square root and their addition)